 - Place the border piece on the main rectangle and stitch the top and bottom.

 - On the long sides, press over the raw edges twice by ½ inch (12mm).
 On the short sides, press over the raw edges twice by ½ inch (12mm).
 Slip tape under the hems at a diagonal.
 Stitch hems.

 - Press the towel and it is ready to use.

 - How to Make Fabric Baskets (3 sizes)

 - How to Make a Pillowcase with a French Seam

 - How to Make a Cushion Cover – Envelope Style

-- How to Make a Doll Pillowcase
+- Make a Doll Pillowcase

 - Make a Cushion Cover with Piping